Department of Mathematics

 Register to Participate in the PSC (deadline: October 25, 2021)

 Math Kangaroo is an international competition open to students in grades 1-12.
 It is typically held on the third Thursday of March, however, it will be held on-line this year, with different time windows for different grades.
 The competition questions are chosen by the International Math Kangaroo Committee, and are interesting and challenging.
-More information can be found at http://www.mathkangaroo.org.
+More information and registration can be found at http://www.mathkangaroo.org.
+To register to take the Math Kangaroo at Fresno State, choose the "California State University, Fresno" center (deadline: December 15, 2021 or when center capacity is reached).

 Math Field Day